diegotty/obsidian_notes/year 3, semester 1/multicore/openMP/01 - introduction.md

 it tells the compiler to create a team of theads

-we can attach *clauses* to primary parallel directives that specify the details, restrictions and behaviours of the parallel exeuction.
+we can attach *clauses* to primary parallel directives that specify the details, restrictions and behaviours of the parallel exeuction. they generally fall into 4 main categories:
+- data environment clauses (specify the scope/visibility of variables within the parallel region)
+- synchronization reduction clauses (control the flow of execution of parallel blocks)
+- work sharing/scheduling clauses (define how iterations of a loop or tasks are distributed among the threads)
+- runtime thread management clauses (control the number of threads, or how threads are bound to cores)

 >[!warning] while the variables outside the parallel block are shared across all threads, threads will each have a private copy of variables declared inside a `#pragma`